landonb/snacks.nvim/docs/statuscolumn.md

   folds = {
-    open = false, -- show open fold icons git_hl = false, -- use Git Signs hl for fold icons }, git = {
+    open = false, -- show open fold icons git_hl = false, -- use Git Signs hl for fold icons click_to_col = 1, -- column to put cursor when clicking in statuscolumn },
+  git = {
     -- patterns to match Git signs